mrmittag/Introduction-to-Programing/README.md

 ###Challenge 11: Slack attack

 #####Questions/Research:
-* How what are some ways programers comunicate about their projets?
+* What are some ways programers comunicate about their projets?
 * What is this Slack?

 #####Assignment: